 Another type of phone spammer is even more dangerous because they're also criminals.
-I've received calls from two different chimney spammers: Shamrock Chimney and H&R Chimney.
+I've received calls from three different chimney spammers: Shamrock Chimney, H&R Chimney, and North American Chimney.
 Like regular phone spammers they hide their identity when they call, then they offer a low-ball rate to clean your chimney.
-H&R Chimney offered to send two guys - one on the roof and one by the furnace - to do a full inspection and cleaning for only $50.
+All three companies offered to send two guys - one on the roof and one by the furnace - to do a full inspection and cleaning for only $50.
 But if you Google these companies you'll hear horror stories of people being taken for thousands of dollars.
 From an article on the Angie's List web site:

 The company contacted elderly residents and offered chimney inspections or cleaning for $50 or less, and then used scare tactics to sell unnecessary chimney liners for thousands of dollars.
 She says the technician warned that her home was at immediate risk for carbon monoxide buildup, which frightened her into paying $9,400 for repairs, a chimney liner and an extra chimney vent that she later came to believe was unnecessary.
 She says she felt pressured to add the extra $3,800 vent to her work order when it was getting dark and the technician told her she'd be without hot water overnight if she didn't.
 "Bottom line: I was scammed," she says.

-Both of these chimney companies who spammed me hide their ownership with fake addresses on their web sites.
+All the chimney companies who spammed me hide their ownership with fake addresses on their web sites.
 The public record for the owner of the H&R Chimney web site lists a fake person at a New Jersey address that doesn't exist.
 Same for North American Chimney.
 If you've had dealings with either of these criminal companies and know who or where they are, please email me from the link on my home page.